Business Process Technical Writer

 - Ask about ‘what if’ scenarios that could happen – What if part A is overtightened?
 What if the operator doesn’t wear safety goggles?
 What if they wire the terminals the wrong way around? etc., etc.

 - Check that the way the task is completed is actually the approved and correct way.

-So I'm not just standing back and watching what happens.
+So I’m not just standing back and watching what happens.
 I get involved and ask questions about situations that your employee knows how to handle (from experience), but someone new would struggle with.
-As I don't know your business processes when I start, I go in with a fresh perspective, which is exactly what is needed to draw that knowledge out of your staff and get it written down.
+As I don’t know your business processes when I start, I go in with a fresh perspective.
+That’s exactly what is needed to draw that knowledge out of your staff.

-After shadowing your staff, I use my technical writing skills to create clear and accessible content that documents every part of the process, and provides information on best practices and what to do if things go wrong.
+I then use my technical writing skills to create clear and accessible content that documents every part of the process.
+It also provides information on best practices and what to do if things go wrong.
 The content I write can be used by anyone who needs to understand or perform a process, and it is also useful for auditing.